Chemistry only

 catalyst is commonly nickel.

-the main parts of a fuel cell
+an outline of the main parts of a typical fuel cell.

 The diagram above shows an outline of a typical fuel cell.
 This one is a